-Hello.
-My name is Wafaie Fawzi, and I am the Chair of the Department of Global Health and Population at Harvard T. H. Chan School of Public Health.
-I am pleased to have this opportunity to welcome you to our department’s web site and introduce you to our work.
+Welcome to the Department of Global Health and Population (GHP).
+My name is Marcia Castro, I serve as Chair of “GHP” and I am pleased to have this opportunity to welcome you to our department’s web site and introduce you to our work.
 As a community of students, educators, researchers, and practitioners from around the world, our department works together to produce powerful ideas that improve the lives and health of people everywhere.

 I invite you to explore the many opportunities for participating in the work of the Department of Global Health and Population throughout the year.
 To those of you in the Boston area, please join us for our weekly seminar series, held each Thursday throughout the term.
-During these lunch-time seminars, our faculty and affiliates present their current work in an informal, discussion-based setting.
 These seminars are a wonderful way to learn about the wide variety of programs in which we are engaged.
 I refer you to our online calendar for further details.

 From research and teaching in Boston and other parts of the US, to Brazil and Mexico; from China and India, to Tanzania and Egypt, our programs and projects span the globe in more than 30 countries.
 Thank you for joining us at the Department of Global Health and Population in working towards advancements in the field of global health.